-AT&T and SBC (which together account for more than 30 percent of the market share) were widely debated as the cause of the overloaded phone system, which resulted in more than 230 million call drops.
+AT&T and SBC (which account for more than 30 percent of the market share) were widely debated as the cause of the overloaded phone system, resulting in more than 230 million call drops.
 As a result, the findings could not be trusted.

 If the phone lines were overloaded, a near-tie might have occurred.
 It’s possible that the winner was chosen by text, which was unaffected by the fault in the system.